bisratberhanu/Random_number_Generator/README.md

 ## Documentation

-The documentation for this project can be found in the [Documentation](./Documentation) directory.
+The documentation for this project can be found in the [Documentation](./Documentation) file.
 It provides detailed information about the project, including the circuit diagram, component list, and step-by-step instructions for building and running the random number generator.

 ## Getting Started